Skip to content

 Assuming you already have a working Docker installation and have cloned the repository as mentioned above, a few more steps are necessary.

-Build the docker image.
+Build the Docker image.
 This might take a bit longer, as mkdocs and other necessary software needs to be downloaded, but you have to run it only once in a while.
 Building a container could be done with the following steps:

 cd hpc-wiki